-A cost of \$976.23 per program participant to be funded by Triumph Gulf Coast funding is calculated based on a total of 14,853 participants utilizing the proposed request during a three-year project period.
-The total request for funding at \$14,500,000 from Triumph Gulf Coast, Inc. represents 38% of the total project costs.
+A cost of \$1,938.50 per program participant to be funded by Triumph Gulf Coast funding is calculated based on a total of 1,440 highly qualified graduates with workforce experience and industry certificates in Cybersecurity/IT and Advanced Manufacturing programs.
+A total of 3,072 industry certifications and 2,968 trainings will be delivered in collaboration with industry and across programs at UWF utilizing the proposed request during a five-year project period.
+The total project cost is \$37,400,000.00 with a \$14,500,000.00 request for funding from Triumph Gulf Coast, Inc. The request represents 39% of the total project cost.